lakkatv/lakka-website/partials/step-6-macos.md

 ### Launching a game

-Using your joypad, go to the *Quit RetroArch* entry:
+Using your joypad, go to the *Restart RetroArch* entry:

 ![Reload content](/images/lakkamenuquit.png)